popobg/python-book/book_notes/python-book-notes.md

     @classmethod
     # cls is the instance's name created in the function
-    # the only arg the user give in filepath
+    # the only arg the user give is filepath
     def from_file(cls, filepath: str) -> Configuration:
         print("from_file")
         return cls(